tobek/laminae/all.md

 - a gorgeous crazy world where *thought* is not possible, only observation and feeling
 - observations are not quite reliable, they constantly flower with related or plausible images and variations - when you observe a boy, you also see a baby, a grown man, a woman, a tiger cub. when you perceive a castle, you also perceive a manor, a fortified wall, a dungeon, a floating island, an army. each observation leads to more observations, it's almost impossible to get one's bearing.
 - a technique is to wear these pinhole goggles (not so pinhole that you get a full image like pinhole camera) so that you perceive as little as possible at once, so there's less branching. a similar technique has not been developed for hearing, since earmuffs equally dim all sound, but what is desired is a narrowing of sound. so total sound blockage is used, along with nose, since smell is a particularly evocative sense and the smells are myriad. touch TODO
+	- maybe this is the author's proposed technique but it's too dangerous she doesn't want to try again - first and only time she did it the "hard" way
 - constant festival?
 - what is it actually like? there's a recurring image of a boy in a chariot who seems to be a local deity, or perhaps there are many and they are the inhabitants.
 - pure inspiration
 - how do you get out?? many have been lost, maybe there's some aperture route you have to like train yourself to go
+	- basically some society has a ritual around this and it's become the only relatively safe way to experience it (they don't realize that's what they're doing)

 <gpt>The experience of being on this plane can be so overwhelming that it blots out the senses, driving mortals mad with desire for what they have seen before banishing them forever.</gpt>